sunpy/ndcube/joss_paper/paper.md

 they represent.
-However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube is treats them in a combined, self-consistent way.
+However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube treats them in a combined, self-consistent way.

 # The Role of ndcube and its Features